 Accountability Questions For Engaged Couples

-4. Are you letting [fiancé’s name] know how you feel about him/her?
+1. Are you letting [fiancé’s name] know how you feel about him/her?
 Have you let [fiancé’s name] know, through your words and actions, that he/she is loved, cherished, respected, and honored?

-7. Have your actions been edifying and within the boundaries of the Word?
-Have you touched [fiancé’s name] in any inappropriate way or made him/her feel uncomfortable by any of your physical behavior?
+2. Have your actions been edifying and within the boundaries of the Word?
+Have you touched [fiancé’s name] in any inappropriate way or made him/her feel uncomfortable by any of your behavior?
 If an issue exists, what do you need to do to resolve it?
 Do you need to speak with [fiancé’s name] about anything specifically and seek the counsel of anyone else?

-10. Has [fiancé’s name] held to your agreed upon boundaries, or is he/she letting them slip in any way?
+3. Has [fiancé’s name] held to your agreed upon boundaries, or is he/she letting them slip in any way?
+Have you placed [fiancé’s name] in any potentially compromising situations what could weaken their resolve?
 Do you need to speak with [fiancée’s name] about anything specifically and seek the counsel of anyone else?

-16. Have you minimized, hedged, or omitted relevant information in response to any of these questions?
+6. Have you minimized, hedged, or omitted relevant information in response to any of these questions?
+Is there anything else you need to talk about or share with someone now?

 For complete PDF, click here.